 - Undergoing hormone therapy for a longer period

-If you have a sedentary job, introduce a habit of coming to the office by feet, and having a walk on your way home.
+If you have a sedentary job, introduce a habit of walking before or after work.
+Even a walk on your lunch break will help.
 You can also stretch and move your legs while sitting now and then to stimulate your circulation.
 It is also advisable not to wear very tight clothes that can restrict the proper blood flow.

-But.. if you missed the first chance to take better care of yourself, visiting the doctor should be your first choice.
+If you missed the first chance to take better care of yourself, visiting the doctor should be your next step.
 Doctors diagnose the condition based on several analyses and the medical history of the patient.
-The common tests include ultrasound, venogram, and D-dimer test.
+The standard tests include ultrasound, venogram, and D-dimer test.
 Ultrasound uses sound waves to create a picture of arteries and veins to see how blood flows through them.
-If there is a clotting process, the picture will show interrupted blood flow and that would be the right indication that something is going wrong.
+If there is a clotting process, the image will show interrupted blood flow, which would indicate that something is going wrong.

-A venogram is an additional method available for the diagnosis of blood clotting.
-The method implies that the dye is injected into the vein that is suspected to have a cloth.
-Then An X-ray is taken over the area where the dye is injected.
-The dye makes veins more visible, so an X-ra y screening almost always shows if the cloth is present.
-And finally, D-dimer is a blood marker that measures the presence of a substance that’s released when a blood clot breaks apart.
+A venogram is an additional method for diagnosing blood clotting—This is the process of injecting dye into the vein that may have a clot.
+Then An X-ray is taken of the injection site.
+The coloring makes veins more visible, so an X-ray screening almost always shows if the cloth is present.
+And finally, D-dimer is a blood marker that measures the presence of a substance that's released when a blood clot breaks apart.
 Having an elevated D-dimer level is related to the formation and breakdown of the blood clot in the body.
-Elevated D Dimer is also a red flag indicating that something is going on with your blood and veins.
+Elevated D Dimer is also a red flag indicating something is going on with your blood and veins.

-No need to panic, knowledge of the facts is necessary for living a good and healthy life.
-So now, when you are armed with knowledge, consider what are the changes that you can implement in your life to make you stay as healthy as possible as long as possible!
-Visit our shop to see more about how medical-grade compression wear from Skineez can help you on a journey to a better and healthier life.
+No need to panic; knowledge of the facts is necessary for living a good and healthy life.
+Armed with knowledge now, consider what changes that you can implement in your life to help you stay as healthy as possible as long as possible are!
+Visit our shop to see more about how medical-grade compression wear from Skineez® can help you on a journey to a better and healthier life.